risc0/risc0-ethereum/contracts/script/README.md

 > [!NOTE]
 > To deploy contracts using Fireblocks, you might need to enable "one-time address transactions" in your Fireblocks workspace settings.

+> [!NOTE]
+> Before you approve any contract-call transactions, be sure you understand what the call does!
+When in doubt, use a [calldata decoder](https://calldata.swiss-knife.xyz/decoder).

 ## Deploy the timelocked router

 Deploy the contracts: